Remember the 1990s, when Docker was just a brand of dorky khaki pants?

-Kubernetes, like any system, also has imperfections… and there’s also the fact that we are an industry of die-hard tinkerers who can never resist making things better, stronger, and faster.
-Despite the fact that these technologies are so recent that they still have that new-app smell, companies like Univa Corporation are coming up with ways to work a few kinks out of Kubernetes even as they create value-added containerization tools that give a serious power up to the enterprise sector’s utility belt.
+Kubernetes, like any system, also has imperfections… and there’s also the fact that we are an industry of die-hard tinkerers who can never resist improving on things.
+Despite the fact that these technologies are so recent that they still have that new-app smell, companies like Univa Corporation are coming up with ways to work a few kinks out of Kubernetes, even as they create value-added containerization tools that give a serious power up to the enterprise sector’s utility belt.

 Today’s conversation is with Rob Lalonde, Univa vice president and general manager of Navops — Univa’s newly launched Navops Command product.
 Navops Command brings enterprise-grade policy management and scheduling to Kubernetes.
 Navops’ proven workload placement and policy management solution plugs into any Kubernetes distribution and provides the unique ability to maximize utilization of shared resources and manage microservice applications while responding to end-user demand.